-- 1. The project includes at least five units. - 2.
-The funding request is limited to the amount needed based upon cost reasonableness and underwriting analysis. - 3.
-The project will meet the low- and moderate-income housing national objective by providing at least 51% of units to be occupied by households at or below 80% area median income. - 4.
-Project will comply with all other federal requirements including but not limited to applicable fair housing and equal opportunity laws, labor standards, and Section 3. - 5.
-Project has at least one resilience and/or mitigation measure and meets green and energy efficiency standards.
+- 1. The project includes at least five units - 2.
+The funding request is limited to the amount needed to fill a funding gap - 3.
+The project will meet the low- and moderate-income housing national objective by providing at least 51% of units to be occupied by households at or below 80% area median income or based on a pro-rata share of the units as determined by cost allocation performed using the MHP maximum per-unit subsidy - 4.
+Project costs are reasonable - 5.
+Project is in compliance with all other federal requirements including but not limited to applicable fair housing and equal opportunity laws, labor standards, and Section 3 - 6.
+Project has at least one resilience and/or mitigation measure

-Evaluation considerations may include, but may not be limited to:
+Scoring criteria may include, but may not be limited to:

-- Project readiness based on status of local land entitlements and permitting - Project readiness based on the status of the National Environmental Policy Act environmental review - Leveraging ratio - Site Control - Demonstration of capacity to successfully implement the project within program timeframes - Resilience and mitigation measures - Demonstration that proposed projects will affirmatively further fair housing, and are likely to lessen area racial, ethnic, and low-income concentrations, and/or promote affordable housing in low-poverty, nonminority areas in response to natural hazard related impacts - Project must not trigger MEDC's Residential Antidisplacement and Relocation Assistance Plan (RARAP) by displacing and/or requiring the relocation of any household or individual.
-All properties must be vacant for one year.
+- Project readiness based on status of local land entitlements and permitting - Project readiness based on whether the project can reasonably start construction within 18 months

+- Leveraging ratio - Deep affordability targeting to households earning 30 percent or less of area median income - Minimum of 1 unit that can meet the needs of a person with disabilities or includes supportive housing services - Demonstration of developer capacity to successfully implement the project within program timeframes - Resilience and mitigation measures - Demonstration that proposed projects will affirmatively further fair housing, and are likely to lessen area racial, ethnic, and low-income concentrations, and/or promote affordable housing in low-poverty, nonminority areas in response to natural hazard related impacts - Projects should also be designed with the established community in mind to mitigate the displacement of families and must commit to the required affordability requirements.
+If other funds requiring a longer affordability period are committed to the project, the longest affordability period will prevail for the project.
+Applicants shall follow the Residential Anti displacement and Relocation Assistance Plan (RARAP) to minimize displacement.